-The tunnel is then cleaned out, and now is a 3 foot by 3-foot path to the break in the drain line, allowing plenty of room for the plumber and any tools needed for the repair.
-This is where the tunneling team’s job is done until the completion of the plumbing problem.
+The crew will then turn horizontal again and continue digging out a 3-foot by 3-foot tunnel to the plumbing failure point.
+This allows plenty of room for the plumber and any tools needed to be brought down for the plumbing job.
+The tunneling team’s job is then on hold until the completion of the plumbing repair.

 Step 2: Repairing the Plumbing Problem

 A plumber of your choice will then come to complete the repairs, as long as they are comfortable with working in a tunnel as some may not.
 If you do not have a special plumber in mind, we can also recommend one for you that has experience with under-slab tunnel work.

 A reputable foundation repair crew would ideally coordinate with the plumbing contractor to ensure that timelines meet up and should help to keep your repair moving quickly.